 Though the exact numbers of casualties are impossible to verify, the consensus is that at least 170,000 people were murdered at Sobibór and 400,000 to 600,000 at Bełżec.
 There are only a handful of known survivors from Bełżec.

 Though these camps attract a tiny fraction of the number of visitors to Auschwitz-Birkenau, both Sobibór and Bełżec have small, thoughtful memorials, where you can learn more about these lesser-known killing camps.
 Sobibór lies about 50 miles (80 km) east of the city of Lublin, while Bełżec is about 60 miles (100 km) south of Lublin."

 One last camp worth mentioning also happens to be near Lublin, in fact, practically within the city limits.
 The Majdanek concentration camp operated from 1941 to its liberation in July 1944 and saw from 200,000-300,000 prisoners (mainly Jews, but also large number of Poles, Slovaks, and Russian POWs) pass through its gates.

 Probably the most noticeable thing about Majdanek, however, is simply its location, just three miles (five kms) from the center of Lublin, the largest city in eastern Poland, and clearly visible to the many surrounding houses (check out the map plot, below, to see just how close).
-The Germans obviously felt no need to hide this death camp, and its existence was certainly no secret to the many hundreds, if not thousands, of people living nearby.
-The way things are going, let's hope it's never a crime to point out this fact as well.
+The Germans obviously felt no need to hide this death camp, and its existence was certainly no secret to the hundreds, if not thousands, of local people living nearby.
+The way things are going with these new laws, let's hope it's never a crime to point out this fact as well.

-I’d like to thank my friend and World War II researcher, Letitia Rydjeski, for reading through this post prior to publication, though any errors or omissions here are the sole responsibility of the author.
+I’d like to thank my friend and World War II researcher, Letitia Rydjeski, for reading through this post prior to publication, though any errors or omissions here are my responsibility.
 MB